An Image-based Typology for Visualization: Results

 \subsection{Visualization types}

-\newlength{\spaceaftercanonicalexamples} \textbf{Surface-based Representations and Volumes} \emph{represent the inner and/or outer features and/or boundaries of a continuous spatial phenomenon or object in 3D physical space (\eg, isosurfaces~\cite{gregorski:adaptive}), 4D space-time, or slices thereof.} Frequent characteristics of images in this category include surface or volume-based rendering techniques with lighting, shading, camera perspectives, shadows, and/or transparency; or 2D medical imaging slices.
-Common applications include medical images, microscopy, terrain surfaces, and images of physical simulations(e.g., ~\cite{edmunds:surface}).
+\newlength{\spaceaftercanonicalexamples} \textbf{Surface-based Representations and Volumes} \emph{represent the inner and/or outer features and/or boundaries of a continuous spatial phenomenon or object in 3D physical space (\eg, isosurfaces~\cite{gregorski:adaptive}), 4D space-time, or slices thereof.} Frequent characteristics in this category include surface or volume-based rendering with lighting, shading, camera perspectives, shadows, and/or transparency; or 2D medical imaging slices.
+Common applications include medical images, terrain surfaces, and images of physical simulations (\eg, ~\cite{edmunds:surface}).

-Volume rendering has been one of the most important areas of visualization in the early years of the conference \cite{isenberg2016visualization}.
+Volume rendering has been one of the most important areas of visualization in the early years \cite{isenberg2016visualization}.
 As such, it is perhaps not surprising that surface and volume representations were the most common techniques in our images. \jcfr{They are also the easiest to identify.
 This category has the highest coder consistency, at \surfacecon, among all types.} It is also the only representation technique with primarily 3D renderings.
 The few 2D renderings we found included volume slices (\eg, MRIs or CTs) or X-rays.
-Similar to what was shown in prior work on keywords \cite{isenberg2016visualization}. \jcfr{There has been a significant decrease in the proportion of surface and volume images, dropping from approximately 47\% in 2005 to around 20\% in recent years.} Canonical examples, taken from \cite{hummel2010iris}, \cite{tikhonova2010visualization}, \cite{nguyen2021modeling}, are:
+Similar to what was shown in prior work on keywords \cite{isenberg2016visualization}. \jcfr{There has been a significant decrease in the proportion of surface and volume images, dropping from approximately 47\% in 2005 to around 20\% recently. } Canonical examples, from \cite{hummel2010iris}, \cite{tikhonova2010visualization}, \cite{nguyen2021modeling}, are:

 \textbf{Line-based Representations} \textls[-1]{\emph{are graphs where information is emphasized through straight or curved lines.} Canonical vi\-su\-a\-li\-za\-tion techniques are line charts, parallel coordinates, ra\-dar\discretionary{/}{}{/}spi\-der charts, con\-tour lines, streamlines, or tensor field lines.}